-On May 5, 2017 we signed a definitive agreement to sell One Digital for \$560.0 million in an all-cash transaction.
-The sale closed on June 6, 2017.
-After repayment of debt, payout to option holders and a minority equity investor and other transaction related payments, FNFV Group received \$331.3 million from the sale, which includes \$325.9 million of cash and \$5.4 million of purchase price holdback receivable.
-As of March 31, 2017, OneDigital had total assets of \$286.6 million and total liabilities of \$203.2 million.
-Refer to Note H Segment Information for further information on the results of operations of OneDigital for the three months ended March 31, 2017 and 2016.
+On June 6, 2017 we closed on the sale of Digital Insurance, Inc. ("OneDigital") for \$560.0 million in an all-cash transaction.
+After repayment of debt, payout to option holders and a minority equity investor and other transaction related payments, FNFV Group received \$331.4 million from the sale, which includes \$326.0 million of cash and \$5.4 million of purchase price holdback receivable.
+We recognized a pre-tax gain of \$276.0 million on the sale and \$126.3 million in income tax expense which are included in Net earnings from discontinued operations on the Condensed Consolidated Statement of Earnings for the three and six months ended June 30, 2017.
+Income tax expense resulting from the gain was recorded as a discrete tax expense for the three months ended June 30, 2017 and included a permanent tax adjustment for nondeductible goodwill.
+We retained no ownership in OneDigital and have no continuing involvement with OneDigital as of the date of the sale.